 When a character dies, with rare exception, they end up in an afterlife populated by other deceased.
-Some of these people will have been friends or loved-ones in the living world, reunited at last.
-Some of these people...well, let's just say not everyone in Heaven were on good terms before they died.
+Some of these people will have been friends or loved ones in the living world, reunited at last.
+Some of these people...well, let's just say not everyone in Heaven was on good terms before they died.
 Some of them were even bitter enemies!

 But in the afterlife, there's little reason to care about former rivalries and disagreements.
 It stops mattering what happened when you were alive, and so the people you used to hate, suddenly, aren't so bad at all.

 This may happen because the afterlife brings a sensation of peace and understanding.
 A character once consumed by rage or jealousy or power can gain some perspective after death, and become a much calmer, friendlier person.
 At the same time, there's nothing left to pick a fight over, anyway.
 You don't need money, land, or authority when you're a ghost— so why continue to hate the people that challenged you?
 With the entire reason for the animosity being nullified, rivalries can be put aside.
 However, it doesn't have to happen instantaneously.
 The afterlife is supposed to be eternal, after all.
 There's more than enough time to mend bridges with the people you used to fight with, so some works portray this process as being about a gradual bonding and forgiveness process while there's nothing left to do but talk to each other, rather than an immediate shift.

 Having this occur between individuals is most common, but it could also happen on a larger scale.
 Entire warring nations could become friends in the afterlife, and though their descendants will still fight, at least the afterlife brings them a truce.